Dermaplaning Vs. Waxing

 Dermaplaning Benefits

-It is also able to closely remove the hairs from the face, including the soft peach fuzz that can be difficult to capture.
+It is also capable of closely removing hairs from the face, including the soft peach fuzz that can be difficult to capture.

 Dermaplaning Side Effects

-Although dermaplaning is a non-invasive treatment, it can cause slight irritation to the skin, especially if you are sensitive.
+Although dermaplaning is a non-invasive treatment, it can cause slight irritation to the skin, especially in sensitive individuals.

-The irritation can include slight redness after the treatment, or itchiness.
-While the scalpel tool that is used is meant for the treatment’s purpose, there is also the risk that it can cut or scratch the skin if not handled properly.
+The irritation can include slight redness after the treatment or itchiness.
+While the scalpel tool used is intended for the treatment’s purpose, there is also a risk that it can cut or scratch the skin if not handled properly.

 With any cuts or scrapes, there is always a chance that it could lead to scarring.
-It is important to handle the tool as recommended, especially if you are doing dermaplaning on yourself at home.
+It is essential to handle the tool as recommended, especially when performing dermaplaning at home.

-While it is able to be done at home, the dermaplaning tools available will not be as sharp or high-grade as the professional tools available to dermatologists or estheticians.
+While it can be done at home, the dermaplaning tools available are not as sharp or high-grade as those used by dermatologists or estheticians.

-However, it is important to keep the tools cleaned, as if it is not cleaned properly it can lead to a bacterial infection.
-If the tool is also being used over the face, it can also easily spread the bacteria around the face.
+However, it is essential to keep the tools clean, as improper cleaning can lead to bacterial infections.
+If the tool is also used over the face, it can easily spread bacteria around the face.

 Dermaplaning Process and Recovery

-The process for dermaplaning is non-invasive, quick, and does not require any down time.
+The dermaplaning process is non-invasive, quick, and does not require any downtime.

-You are able to resume your normal activities after the treatment, unless you are having it done in combination with a facial treatment that has its own recovery process.
-Sessions for dermaplaning can take anywhere from 15-30 minutes to complete, based on your needs.
+You can resume your normal activities after the treatment, unless it is being done in combination with a facial treatment that has its own recovery process.
+Sessions for dermaplaning typically last between 15 and 30 minutes, depending on your individual needs.

 What Is Waxing?